Kampa Dzong

 is a Tibetan town north of Sikkim.
 It is the headequarters Kamba County in the Shigatse Prefecture.
 It is marked by an iconic hill-top fort, much admired by the expeditions travelling to Mount Everest during the early 20th century.
-It was also used to be a border trading post for Sikkimese traders from North Sikkim, prior to the Chinese annexation of Tibet.
+It also used to be a border trading post for Sikkimese traders from North Sikkim, prior to the Chinese annexation of Tibet.

 History

 Traditional Tibetan carpet making is thought to have originated in Kampa Dzong.

 In June 1903, Colonel Francis Younghusband, serving as British commissioner to Tibet, led a diplomatic mission consisting of five officers and five hundred troops to Kampa Dzong.
 The objective of the mission was to meet Chinese and Tibetan representatives and discuss mutual non-aggression and trade agreements.
 After being kept waiting for five months before the Chinese and Tibetan representatives arrived, the mission was recalled.